PL

 Fig. 6: 3D printers

-The first one allows to make functional models of machine components, operating with layers as thick as 16 μm.
-Owing to this, it is possible to attain the performance of machine components (e.g. blade system of a micro-turbine) allowing their further tests, for example, on test rigs, in wind tunnels or even as replacements for machine elements.
+The first printer allows the creation of functional models of machine components, operating with layers as thick as 16 μm.
+Consequently, it is possible to achieve the performance of machine components (e.g., the blade system of a microturbine), enabling further testing, for example, on test rigs, in wind tunnels, or as replacements for machine elements.

 4. A set of test rigs for testing microrotors and microbearings, located on the premises of the Research Centre of the Polish Academy of Sciences in Jabłonna near Warsaw